 ANNA: I’m intrigued again!

-MELINDA: This is the volume I’m looking forward to most this week, I think!
+MJ: This is the volume I’m looking forward to most this week, I think!

 SEAN: How to Raise a Boring Girlfriend (aka Saekano) is based on a light novel Yen doesn’t have the license for.
 It seems to feature an otaku hero and his collection of eccentric female acquaintances, just like every single other light novel ever.